radfordwill/so-ssl/README.md

 # So SSL

-So SSL is a WordPress plugin designed to activate and enforce SSL on your WordPress site with additional security headers and features.
+A WordPress plugin to activate and enforce SSL on your site with additional security headers, two-factor authentication, and login protection.

 ## Description

 So SSL provides a comprehensive set of tools to enhance the security of your WordPress website through SSL/HTTPS enforcement, various security headers, two-factor authentication, and login protection features.

-### Features

-- **SSL Enforcement**: Automatically redirect all traffic to HTTPS
-- **HTTP Strict Transport Security (HSTS)**: Instruct browsers to only access your site over HTTPS
-- **Security Headers**:
-  - X-Frame-Options: Protect against clickjacking attacks
-  - Content Security Policy: Control which resources can be loaded
-  - Referrer Policy: Control how much referrer information is shared
-  - Permissions Policy: Limit browser features and APIs
-  - Cross-Origin Policies: Control how your site interacts with other sites
-- **Two-Factor Authentication**:
-  - Enhance login security with 2FA
-  - Multiple authentication methods (Email, Authenticator App)
-  - Role-based implementation
-  - Backup codes for account recovery
-- **Login Protection**:
-  - Enforce strong passwords for all users
-  - Disable "confirm use of weak password" checkbox
-  - Prevent users from configuring weak passwords during registration or password change
-- **User Sessions Management**:
-  - View and manage all active user sessions
-  - Terminate individual or all sessions
-  - Set maximum sessions per user
-  - Limit session duration
-  - Manage sessions across multiple devices
-- **Login Attempt Limiting**:
-  - Protect against brute force attacks
-  - Customize maximum login attempts
-  - Configurable lockout duration
-  - IP whitelist and blacklist
-  - Detailed login statistics
-  - Email notifications for lockouts
+The plugin now features an improved user interface design for better usability and a more intuitive experience.

+## Features

+* **Improved UI Design**: Enhanced user interface for better usability and navigation
+* **SSL Enforcement**: Automatically redirect all traffic to HTTPS
+* **HTTP Strict Transport Security (HSTS)**: Instruct browsers to only access your site over HTTPS
+* **Security Headers**:
+  * X-Frame-Options: Protect against clickjacking attacks
+  * Content Security Policy: Control which resources can be loaded
+  * Referrer Policy: Control how much referrer information is shared
+  * Permissions Policy: Limit browser features and APIs
+  * Cross-Origin Policies: Control how your site interacts with other sites
+* **Two-Factor Authentication**:
+  * Enhance login security with 2FA
+  * Multiple authentication methods (Email, Authenticator App)
+  * Role-based implementation
+  * Backup codes for account recovery
+* **Login Protection**:
+  * Enforce strong passwords for all users
+  * Disable "confirm use of weak password" checkbox
+  * Prevent users from configuring weak passwords during registration or password change
+* **User Sessions Management**:
+  * View and manage all active user sessions
+  * Terminate individual or all sessions
+  * Set maximum sessions per user
+  * Limit session duration
+  * Manage sessions across multiple devices
+* **Login Attempt Limiting**:
+  * Protect against brute force attacks
+  * Customize maximum login attempts
+  * Configurable lockout duration
+  * IP whitelist and blacklist
+  * Detailed login statistics
+  * Email notifications for lockouts

 ## Installation